yuanlin-repository/ACE3-intership-achievements/README.md

 - Styling: Tailwind CSS
 - Build Tools: Webpack, Turbopack

-## ACE3 Platform Overview
+## ACE3 Platform
+I Built the ACE3 platform using techniques above.
 ACE3 platform is a comprehensive platform for managing AI models, datasets, environments, templates, and tasks.
 This platform provides a zero-code experience for creating and managing AI jobs.

 [Watch on youtube](https://www.youtube.com/watch?v=p9-PorpbBFY)